eLearning

 • Make training available one week before launch.

-• Schedule one or two days when employees must take training which gives time for some to take training while others cover shifts.
+• Schedule one or two days when employees must take training, giving some time to take training while others cover shifts.

-But here’s the catch, don’t spring it on them the same week or with only a day’s notice.
-Make sure to give employees ample communication when training will be available and when they’re expected to complete it.
+But here’s the catch: don’t spring it on them the same week or with only a day’s notice.
+Ensure that employees are given ample communication when training will be available and when they’re expected to complete it.
 So, with communications about the launch of a new tool, also communicate about training expectations.

-That way there are no surprises for employees.
-No surprises are one of the best ways to make people comfortable and accepting of changes.
-If employees feel that they were communicated with and provided opportunities to learn then training and the entire project will be more successful.
+That way, there will be no surprises for employees.
+No surprises are one of the best ways to make people comfortable and accept changes.
+If employees feel that they were communicated with and provided opportunities to learn, then training and the entire project will be more successful.

-An example would be a timekeeping system where employees need to punch in and out.
-They need to punch in and out on day one but that’s about all they need to know to get started.
+An example would be a timekeeping system where employees must punch in and out.
+They need to punch in and out on day one, but that’s all they need to know to get started.
 So, provide them a simple job aid on how to do that in the project communications.
-From there, more in-depth training can be taken with required tasks so they’ll be successful.
+From there, more in-depth training can be provided with the required tasks so they’ll be successful.

-Here are some of the options available for making training available not too early but not too late.
+Here are some options for making training available not too early but not too late.

 • Offer training closer to launch but make it required before they have access (but get them access quickly!)